 In May 2019 we returned to a very different place.
 Only the ancient dwellings and drawings in alcoves above the Gulch remained the same.

 The Gulch was a Primitive Area in 1981; now it has graduated to Wilderness Study Area.
-The Bureau of Management, which administers the Gulch as part of larger Cedar Mesa complex, has replaced its shabby trailer with a nice visitor center; a small cadre of staff/volunteers and now requires a hiking permit and fee for backpacking (to limit numbers per day entering popular trailheads but no restrictions or information about use of the Gulch).
+The Bureau of Management, which administers the Gulch as part of larger Cedar Mesa complex, has replaced its shabby trailer with a nice visitor center and a small cadre of staff/volunteers.
+It now requires a hiking permit (to limit numbers per day entering popular trailheads) and fee for backpacking but provides no restrictions or information on hiking the Gulch.
 We even met two wilderness rangers patrolling in the Gulch between Government and Collins.

 But biggest change was the Gulch itself.
 In the upper reaches, the sandy wash was now a deep ditch filled with water, lined with invasive non-native salt cedar and sediment piled feet deep.
 This forced numerous crossings and treks across meandering flood-plain cloaked in non-native grasses and sometimes waist high curly dock.
 “Social trails” formed by hikers avoiding water made sharp drops 6-10 feet into the ditch.
 In some places, formerly verdant cottonwood trees were filled with tent caterpillar cocoons and leaves left with only spindly midrib and veins; rest consumed by pesky caterpillars that were falling everywhere from trees.
 This outbreak may have gone on several years because we saw many dead cottonwood (takes successive annual defoliations to kill a tree) and dead salt cedar (also favored by the pest) in some areas.
 Interestingly there seemed a lot of boxelder maple (not attacked)—particularly young—that were flourishing either due to changed water regime or resistance to tent caterpillar.